ndhomse/food-demand-forecasting/README.md

 **Niranjan Dhomse**

+* Work done for the complete analysis including statistics, observations, and visualizations available in: [Jupiter Notebook used](https://github.com/ndhomse/food-demand-forecasting/blob/main/notebook/Food-Demand-Forecasting.ipynb)
+- Detailed presentation of the project can be found at [Project Presentation](https://github.com/ndhomse/food-demand-forecasting/blob/main/presentation/Food-Demand-Forecasting-Report.pdf)

 #### Executive summary
 A meal delivery company which operates in multiple cities via various fulfillment centers for dispatching meal orders to their customers.
 The client wants you to help these centers with demand forecasting for upcoming weeks so that these centers will plan the stock of raw materials accordingly.